 The Minnesota Counties Intergovernmental Trust is a public entity risk pool currently operated as a common risk management and insurance program for its members.
-There were no significant increases or reductions in insurance from the previous year or settlements in excess of insurance coverage for any of the past three calendar years.
+The District pays an annual premium based on its annual payroll.
+There were no significant increases or reductions in insurance from the previous year or settlements in excess of insurance coverage for any of the past three fiscal years.